mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 We are setting a Kubernetes node-role label `edge` (`node-role.kubernetes.io/edge=`), and setting the `taints` for those nodes as `NoSchedule` to avoid undesired workloads being deployed on the edge.

-If you want to create the `MachineSets` from the existing ones, you can do it by saving it to a file and change it later (not covered):
+If you want to create the `MachineSets` from the existing ones, you can do it by saving it to a file and changing it later (not covered):

 ```bash
 oc get machineset/${CLUSTER_ID}-worker-${REGION}a \